thom4parisot/mindmeister-php/README.md

 * Provide an API for response, to avoid cycling through SimpleXMLElements
 * Provide an Auth Token storage backend
-* Provide an HTTP request backend (not to rely only on curl)
 * Abstract Auth Token handling from Configuration (should not be used for that)
 * Provide a validation mechanism _before_ dispatching a request
 * Implementing Exceptions